Exclusive: Tokyo has no 'Plan B' for Games despite coronavirus

 Though on the decline in China where it originated, the flu-like disease is moving fast around the world, including more than 200 cases and five deaths in Japan.

-International Olympic Committee (IOC) President Thomas Bach bolstered Tokyo’s stance on Thursday, saying his organization was “fully committed” to holding the Olympics on schedule.
+International Olympic Committee (IOC) president and former fencing champion Thomas Bach bolstered Tokyo’s stance on Thursday, saying his organization was “fully committed” to holding the Olympics on schedule.

 In a telephone interview, Enyo said organizers were “facing up to” the coronavirus - but it would not derail the July 24-Aug.
 9 event.
 “We are not even thinking of when or in what contingency we might decide things.
 There is no thought of change at all in my mind,” she said.